 Here are a few tips to consider when building a brand:

 When considering how you’re going to communicate with your clients and leads you must be there for them when they need you most.
-It is generally recommend using a live chat tool to help you answer common questions people have when trying to reach out to your business.
+It is generally recommended to use a live chat tool to help you answer common questions people have when trying to reach out to your business.

 Improve customer support with customer relationship management tools.
 By having the right tools in place you’ll be able to continue building relationships and your brand through automation and systems.